 We found 4 orthopedic surgeons who accept Kaiser Permanente near Largo, MD.

 Dr. Rinelda Horton is an orthopedic reconstructive surgeon.
-After completing medical school at Howard University College of Medicine, Dr. Horton performed her residency at Howard University Hospital.
-She honors Medicare and Kaiser Permanente insurance.
+Dr. Horton takes Medicare and Kaiser Permanente insurance.
+She is a graduate of Howard University College of Medicine and a graduate of Howard University Hospital's residency program.
 Her distinctions include: Washington, DC-Baltimore-Northern Virginia Super Doctors and Washington, DC/Baltimore/Northern Virginia Super Doctors.
-Dr. Horton's hospital/clinic affiliations include Holy Cross Hospital, Suburban Hospital, and Virginia Hospital Center.
-She is accepting new patients.
+Her hospital/clinic affiliations include Holy Cross Hospital, Suburban Hospital, and Virginia Hospital Center.
+She welcomes new patients.

 Clinical interests: Musculoskeletal Surgery

-Dr. Ian Gordon is a specialist in spine surgery and orthopedics/orthopedic surgery.
-Dr. Gordon honors Medicaid, Medicare, and Kaiser Permanente insurance.
-He graduated from McGill University Faculty of Medicine.
-His medical residency was performed at a hospital affiliated with McGill University.
-In addition to English, Dr. Gordon speaks French.
+Dr. Ian Gordon is a physician who specializes in spine surgery and orthopedics/orthopedic surgery.
+Dr. Gordon accepts Medicaid, Medicare, and Kaiser Permanente insurance.
+His education and training includes medical school at McGill University Faculty of Medicine and residency at a hospital affiliated with McGill University.
+He is conversant in French.

 Conditions / Treatments